 Having any sort of health issue or worry is all very annoying as I’ve just started trying to be healthier.
 Sod’s law, indeed.
 But it was best to not ignore my concerns and use the excuse that I didn’t want to bother anyone, only for my issue to potentially get worse.
 I have a tendency to just suffer in silence.
 If have a headache, it takes a lot for me to actually take a painkiller but if the help is there, why should I suffer and not use it?
 That’s a question I’m trying answer more positively.

-I don’t know what’s wrong with me, if anything but I’d rather know, wouldn’t you?
+I didn’t know what was wrong with me, if anything at all but I’d rather have the investigations and embarrassment and find out, wouldn’t you?
 Plus, if you don’t go to the doctors for help, you might not end up having such a pleasant afternoon as I had that random sunny Wednesday.

 We all have to take better care of ourselves.
 Maybe it’s not a medical problem that’s your issue.
 But don’t push aside the things that bother you because then any problem you have may only get worse or the worry of not knowing what is actually wrong will make you ill.